steveSuave/reading-books/README.md

 # sicp-training
 studying the Structure and Interpretation of Computer Programs

-Examples and exercises from the famous "wizard book".
+Examples and exercises from the classic MIT course.